UseInterstellar/Interstellar/README.md

 ### Solution for if there is no popup.

-1. Run `npm i`, and before `npm run start`, prepend `$env:PORT=8080;`, replacing 8080 with another port.
-For example, `$env:PORT=6969; npm run start`.
+1. Run `npm i`, and before `npm run start`, prepend `PORT=8080`, replacing 8080 with another port.
+For example, `PORT=6969 npm run start`.
+2. If this does not work then you can prepend `$env:PORT=8080;`, replacing 8080 with another port.
+For example, `$env:PORT=6969; npm run start`
-2. Go to the ports tab, Click Forward A Port, And type the port number.
+3. Go to the ports tab, Click Forward A Port, And type the port number.
-3. Right-click Visibility and set Port Visibility to Public.
+4. Right-click Visibility and set Port Visibility to Public.

 ### Need Help with Deployment?